rpavlov/rpavlov.com/source/2019-06-07-cryptopals.html.md

 In python we have statements and functions, which is a little confusing.
 Certain things, in this case `assert` are functions in other languages.
 In python assert is a statement!
 Crazy!

 So `assert(False, "Oh no, something is wrong)` will deceptively not trigger the error message.

-`assert False, "Oh no..."` will behave as expected.
+However, `assert False, "Oh no..."` will behave as expected:

 `/home/rpavlov/Projects/cryptopals/set1.py:30: SyntaxWarning: assertion is always true, perhaps remove parentheses? assert(len(byte_str1) == len(byte_str2), 'Byte arrays are of different lengths!')`